-- 76 (1) The Director of the Department of Health shall maintain a register of day care providers. - (2) No person shall act as a day care provider unless that person's name is entered on the register. - (3) A person seeking to be registered as a day care provider shall apply to the Director of the Department of Health in the prescribed form and manner. - (4) The Director of the Department of Health may enter the name of any person on the register and issue a certificate of registration if he is satisfied that- - (a) the applicant is a fit and proper person to provide day care; - (b) the premises in which the day care is to be provided meet the prescribed standards; and - (c) the fee prescribed under section 79(2) is paid. - (5) The Director of the Department of Health may attach to any certificate of registration such terms, conditions or restrictions as he considers advisable. - (6) A certificate of registration shall be in the prescribed form and shall expire one year from the date of registration or at such other time as the Director of the Department of Health may specify in the certificate. - (6A) The Director of the Department of Health may issue a provisional certificate for a period not exceeding six months and shall, during the provisional period, monitor the day care provided by the day care provider. - (6B) Section 68(7) applies, with the necessary changes, to a certificate issued to a day care provider. - (6C) Section 69 applies to a person seeking renewal of registration, except that the Director of the Department of Health shall renew the registration if he is satisfied that the requirements of subsection (4) of this section are met. - (7) The Director of the Department of Health, after giving the applicant or a person who is registered an opportunity to be heard, may cancel, suspend, refuse to register or refuse to renew a registration where he is satisfied that the applicant or the registered person has violated any provision of this Act or the regulations or has not complied with any term, condition or restriction attached to the registration or is not a fit and proper person to be registered.
+- (1) The Chief Medical Officer shall maintain a register of day care providers. - (2) No person shall act as a day care provider unless that person's name is entered on the register. - (3) A person seeking to be registered as a day care provider shall apply to the Chief Medical Officer in the prescribed form and manner. - (4) The Chief Medical Officer may enter the name of any person on the register and issue a certificate of registration if he is satisfied that- $\frac{1}{2}$ - (a) the applicant is a fit and proper person to provide day care; - (b) the premises in which the day care is to be provided meet the prescribed standards; and - (c) the fee prescribed under section 79(2) is paid. - (5) The Chief Medical Officer may attach to any certificate of registration such terms, conditions or restrictions as he considers advisable.

-(8) Section 70(2) applies, with the necessary changes, to a cancellation, suspension, refusal to register or refusal to renew a registration.
+- (6) A certificate of registration shall be in the prescribed form and shall expire one year from the date of registration or at such other time as the Chief Medical Officer may specify in the certificate. - (6A) The Chief Medical Officer may issue a provisional certificate for a period not exceeding six months and shall, during the provisional period, monitor the day care provided by the day care provider. - (6B) Section 68(7) applies, with the necessary changes, to a certificate issued to a day care provider. - (6C) Section 69 applies to a person seeking renewal of registration, except that the Chief Medical Officer shall renew the registration if he is satisfied that the requirements of subsection (4) of this section are met. - (7) The Chief Medical Officer, after giving the applicant or a person who is registered an opportunity to be heard, may cancel, suspend, refuse to register or refuse to renew a registration where he is satisfied that the applicant or the registered person has violated any provision of this Act or the regulations or has not complied with any term, condition or restriction attached to the registration or is not a fit and proper person to be registered. - (8) Section 70(2) applies, with the necessary changes, to a cancellation, suspension, refusal to register or refusal to renew a registration.

-[Section 76 amended by 2010 : 59 s.
-8 effective 22 December 2010; Section 76 amended by 2018 : 66 s.
-2 effective 10 January 2019]
+[Section 76 amended by 2010: 59 s.
+8 effective 22 December 2010]